discordjs/guide/guide/voice/the-basics.md

 ## Playing audio

 Playing audio is also simple.
-It provides you with a `StreamDispatcher`, you can use this to control and monitor the playback of your audio over the voice channel.
+A `StreamDispatcher` is created for you to control and monitor the playback of your audio over the voice channel.

+A VoiceConnection can only ever have at most one dispatcher.
+If you try to play another stream while audio is already playing, the existing stream will be destroyed and the new audio will begin to play shortly after.

 ```js
 // Create a dispatcher